gameblabla/nasser_opera_extension/README.md

-NASSER is an Opera extension that creates a proxy for TOR and protects you against some attacks like :
+KANOPE is an Opera extension that creates a proxy for TOR and protects you against some attacks like :
 - Referrer & History sniffing
 - User-Agent sniffing (if Javascript is disabled)